 The earliest written description of the Komondor dates back to the 16th century, but the breed was around long before that, guarding livestock herds in his native Hungary.
 The Komondor is believed to be descended from the Russian Owtcharka, another breed of sheepdog.

-Komondor had a special advantage in their job.
-With their white, corded coats, they closely resembled their flocks — large sheep with white, curly wool — and were able to mingle with them unseen by predators until it was too late.
+Komondorok had a special advantage in their job.
+With their white, corded coats, they closely resembled their flocks--large sheep with white, curly wool--and were able to mingle with them unseen by predators until it was too late.

 As with many breeds, World War II left the Komondor on the brink of extinction.
 After the war, fanciers tried to return the breed to its original numbers, but it remained rare and largely unknown.
 The American Kennel Club recognized the breed in 1937, but there were few Komondor outside Hungary until after 1962.

-The Komondor ranks 144th in popularity among the 157 breeds and varieties recognized by the American Kennel Club.
-He still serves as a livestock guardian, but he's now known as a companion dog as well.
+The Komondor ranks low in popularity among breeds and varieties recognized by the American Kennel Club.
+They still serves as a livestock guardian, but they're now known as a companion dog as well.

 The Komondor male stands 27.5 inches tall and up and weighs 100 or more pounds; a female is 25.5 tall and weighs 80 or more pounds.